 The above purpose should be fulfilled with the understanding of the connectedness of this work with Indigenous People and Local Communities, Human Rights and Climate.

-We are pleased to have Hugh Bromley, Head of Food, Agriculture and Nature at BloombergNEF, join us for our third Nature Working Group of 2025.
+Following Glenn, we are pleased to have Hugh Bromley, Head of Food, Agriculture and Nature at BloombergNEF.

 The meeting will then follow with industry, subgroup, policy and advocacy and StockWatch report updates.
-The meeting will also include a segment to review the 2024–25 Workplan and explore updates aligned with current priorities.
+A special segment will review the 2024–25 Workplan and explore updates aligned with current priorities.

 How to log into Zoom from Glue Up/registration link.